-To enable the University to respond effectively and to stop instances of sexual harassment and sexual misconduct at the University proactively, all University employees must promptly (normally within 24 hours) report information they have about alleged or possible sexual harassment and sexual misconduct to the Title IX Coordinator or Deputy Title IX Coordinator.
+To enable the University to respond effectively and to stop instances of sex-based harassment and sexual misconduct at the University proactively, University employees must promptly (normally within 24 hours) report information they have about alleged or possible sex-based harassment and sexual misconduct to the Title IX Coordinator or Deputy Title IX Coordinator.
 An employee's responsibility to report potential Title IX violations is dependent upon their designation as either a "Confidential Employee" or a "Responsible Employee".